hachyderm/community/community.hachyderm.io/content/en/docs/account-types/open-source-accounts.md

 ### Can I create a bot account for our open source project?

-No. We know its fun to automate pull requests, build status, and more.
-However we try to keep our content based around real words written by real people.
+No. We know it is fun to automate pull requests, build status, and more.
+However, we try to keep our content based around real words written by real people.